sm18lr88/OpenAI_TTS_GUI/README.md

 ## Tips

 1. Speed recommendation: 1.0 - other settings decrease voice quality.
+For high-quality changes to speed, I recommend Adobe Audition.
 2. You can set the OPENAI_API_KEY in your path variables, or set one in the app's `Settings`.
 3. The progress bar is programmed to start at 1% when the TTS process begins.
 I will improve it in the future.